A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: Simulation Results

-We present the convergence of the proposed algorithm by plotting the \ac{wsr} against the number of iterations in Fig. \ref{img:simulation_2}.
-The simulation parameters and the network topology are same as those used in \ref{subsec:EV}, and we fix the distance $L$ as $L=25\,{\rm m}$.
-To show the convergence in non-ideal low-resolution phase shift cases, we add the curves “1-bit phase shift” and “2-bit phase shift” to denote the case ${\cal F}={\cal F}_3$, where the discrete available phase shift sets are $\{0,\pi\}$ and $\{0,\pi/2,\pi,3\pi/2\}$, respectively.
-The results in Fig. \ref{img:simulation_2} clearly illustrate that, when the convergence error is no more than $2\%$, the proposed joint precoding framework can converge within 15 iterations.
-To be more specific, the ideal \ac{ris} case and continuous phase shift case can converge within 15 iterations.
-The discrete phase shift case can converge within 10 iterations.
-Since the conventional cell-free network without RIS does not need to address the passive precoding design at RISs, the WSR in the case “No RIS” converges within 8 iterations.
-The results indicate that, although the approximation operation in (\ref{eqn:39}) causes the uncertainty of convergence, the proposed framework still enjoys the global convergence and a fast convergence speed.
-Besides, we can also notice that, the low-resolution phase shifts only suffer from an acceptable performance loss.
-For example, after 15 iterations, the \ac{wsr} in “Ideal RIS case” is about $82\,{\rm bit/s/Hz}$, while that of the cases “2-bit phase shift” is about $75\,{\rm bit/s/Hz}$, which suffers a loss about $8\%$ of the ideal case.
-Considering the hardware implementation of RIS \cite{LinglongDai}, since the low-resolution phase shift is much easier for implementation than the continuous one, this result is very encouraging for the massive deployment of RIS in the RIS-aided cell-free network.
+To show the convergency of the proposed algorithms, we plot the \ac{wsr} against the number of iterations $I_{\rm o}$ in Fig. \ref{img:simulation_2} by running algorithms once with random initializations.
+The simulation setups are same as those used in Subsection \ref{subsec:EV}, and we fix the distance $L$ as $L=65\,{\rm m}$.
+To evaluate the convergency in non-ideal RIS phase shift cases, we add the curves “{\it Continuous phase shift}”, “{\it 1-bit phase shift}”, and “{\it 2-bit phase shift}” to denote the cases ${\cal F}_2$ and ${\cal F}_3$.
+The results in Fig. \ref{img:simulation_2} illustrate that, when the convergence error is no more than $1\%$, the proposed joint precoding framework can converge within 15 iterations.
+To be more specific, the ideal \ac{ris} case, two-timescale scheme, continuous phase shift case, and the case without direct links can converge within 15 iterations, while the discrete phase shift case can converge within 10 iterations.
+Since the conventional cell-free network without RIS and the scheme “{\it Random phase shift}” do not need to address the RIS precoding, the WSR in these cases can converge within 5 iterations.
+The results also indicate that, although the approximation operation in (\ref{eqn:39}) causes the uncertainty of convergence, the proposed framework still enjoys a fast global convergence.
+More importantly, we find that the curves “{\it Ideal RIS case}” and “{\it Continuous phase shift}” are very close.
+The essential reason is that, for “Ideal RIS case”, actually most of the optimized RIS elements have an amplitude equal to 1.
+It indicates that, for the precoding design of the amplitude-uncontrollable RIS, we can simply relax its constant-modulus constraint and optimize its precoding as an ideal RIS.
+Then, we can directly project the optimized precoding matrix to the constant-modulus and obtain the final design.
+In this way, the optimization of RIS precoding becomes simple and low-complexity.
+Besides, it also implies that there is no need to design an amplitude-controllable \ac{ris} for wireless communications.